wet-boew/wet-boew-drupal/modules/apps/wetkit_magic/README.md

 ==============
 Weaves together the chaos magic

-Customizations
+Important
-* App often pulls upstream from Panopoly Admin @ drupal.org/project/panopoly_magic
+* This App is based on and often pulls upstream upstream from Panopoly Magic @ drupal.org/project/panopoly_magic
-* The latest upstream sync has been checked against commit: f3e636d
+* The latest upstream sync has been checked against commit: ca743b9 (Verified)
+* Panopoly Magic is the creation of a prolific drupaler with the handle Populist @ drupal.org/user/58600

-Key Features
+Key Features (Panopoly Magic)
 * Live preview of Panels panes as part of Add Content modal and Panel pane configuration/style screen
 * UX/UI improvements to the Panel pane configuration screen
 * Additional customization and styling for the CTools Modals and Panels IPE